• Skip to primary navigation

 Portrait Mode

 The camera phone’s portrait mode has always been an important feature for me as a photographer.
-Especially because I’m obsessed with bokeh and generally only shoot with prime lens.
+Especially because I’m obsessed with bokeh and generally only shoot with a prime lens.
 I used it a bunch on my Pixel 3 and now continue to use it a lot on this phone.
 It’s still a really great function.

 Portrait mode on fall leaf